Is dry January worth it?

 breast, throat, and colon cancer.
 Alcohol is broken down in the body into

-acetaldehyde which damages DNA and can block DNA repair.
+acetaldehyde which damages DNA and can stop DNA repair.
 Damaged DNA is a

 factor in cancer formation.